LaWeite/LaWeite/README.md

-### second-year student of St. Petersburg State University 👨‍💻
+### Second-year student of St. Petersburg State University 👨‍💻

 <!--
 **LaWeite/LaWeite** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.